DungeonKall/PeacePanda-BacklogTracker/README.md

-mySQL connection, database, and schema named 'introsweproject' table named 'user_table' with two values 'username' and 'password' both VARCHAR(45), not null, and username has to be UNIQUE and PRIMARY KEY mysql-connector-j-8.0.33.jar or newer somewhere in build path libraries for the sql connection
+mySQL connection, database, and schema named 'introsweproject' table named 'user_table' with two values 'username' and 'password' both VARCHAR(45), not null, and username has to be UNIQUE and PRIMARY KEY

+mysql-connector-j-8.0.33.jar or newer somewhere in build path libraries for the sql connection rs2xml.jar for some simple function calls relating to retrieving swl data

 The files for Login and MainPage are within the SRC folder!